 Revlon has the look of a leader in the US mass-market cosmetics business, alongside L'Oréal's Maybelline and Procter & Gamble's Cover Girl.
 Aside from its Almay and Revlon brands of makeup and beauty tools, the company makes Revlon ColorSilk hair color, Mitchum antiperspirants and deodorants, Charlie and Jean Naté fragrances, and Ultima II and Gatineau skincare products.
-Its beauty aids are distributed in more than 100 countries, though the US is its largest market, generating more than half of sales.
+Its beauty aids are distributed in more than 150 countries, though the US is its largest market, generating more than half of sales.
 Revlon products are primarily sold by mass merchandisers and drugstores such as CVS, Target, Shoppers Drug Mart, A.S.
 Watson, Boots, and Wal-Mart.
 Charles Revson founded Revlon in 1931.

 Revlon is one of the world's top cosmetics makers across the mass retail channel, known for its color cosmetics in the face, lip, eye, and nail categories, as well as women's hair color and beauty tools.
 It has built a big business selling cosmetics and beauty products in the US to mass-market retailers and chain drug and food stores, collectively known as the mass retail channel.
-It also sells its products overseas through department stores and specialty shops such as perfumeries.
-It also markets its beauty products to US military exchanges and commissaries, including the Army and Air Force Exchange Service, and operates a business that licenses its top brand names to third parties for beauty products and accessories for royalty income.

 Sales and Marketing

-The mass-market cosmetic company's largest customer is Wal-Mart, which accounted for about 22% of its total sales in 2012.
+The mass-market cosmetic company's largest customer is Wal-Mart, which accounted for about 16% of its total sales in 2014.